NabaviLab/CNV-Sim/README.md

 ### Download as a Docker image
-We prefer that you run CNV-Sim from the [Docker](http://www.docker.com) container as it has all the dependencies installed inside yet; no need to go through any of the setup scripts included here.
+We prefer that you run CNV-Sim from the [Docker](http://www.docker.com) container as it has all the dependencies installed inside already; no need to go through any of the setup scripts included here.

 **New to Docker?** Read this [blog post](https://www.toptal.com/devops/getting-started-with-docker-simplifying-devops) to understand how it works
-(yet you don't need to be a Docker expert to get CNV-Sim Docker container running!).
+(you don't need to be a Docker expert to get CNV-Sim Docker container running!).

 **Install Docker:** [Linux](https://docs.docker.com/engine/installation/#/on-linux), [Mac OS](https://docs.docker.com/docker-for-mac/) and [Windows](https://docs.docker.com/docker-for-windows/)